Creator: Hayao Miyazaki

 - Adaptation Inspiration: Many of his works are adaptations, but he molds into his signature style.

-- Author Appeal: Planes, pigs, cloudscapes, gorging on food and strong female characters.
+- Author Appeal: Planes, pigs, cloudscapes, gorging on food, nature and strong female characters.

 - Cool Plane: Most of his films also feature at least one fantastic flying machine.
 Many of his films feature flight as a prominent theme.